-    By the way, the collection of data from the participants and their use for various purposes can be legally problematic.
-According to modern privacy regulations (e.g. GDPR), one needs to obtain the informed content from the participants – but still some publishers do not care even to ask the registrants, nor do they reveal how exactly they want to use the data.
+By the way, the collection of data from the participants and its use for various purposes can be legally problematic.
+According to modern privacy regulations (e.g. GDPR), one needs to obtain the informed content from the participants – but still, some publishers do not care even to ask the registrants, nor do they reveal how exactly they want to use the data.
 It is also problematic to admit only registrants who agreed to a utilization of the data which is not required for the actual purpose (presentation of the webinar).
 I think that currently some of those activities are legally quite questionable.

 The Economical Model

-For the publisher, there is some typically moderate cost for offering a webinar:
+For the publisher, there is some (typically moderate) cost for offering a webinar:

 - They must identify topics of interest and suitable presenters, creating the basis for a possibly widespread interest in the community.

 - The presenter will usually, but not always, obtain some remuneration for the work – essentially for preparing the presentation and performing it, and possibly some related tasks like later answering more questions of attendees.
-The obtained honorarium – if there is one at all – is usually not a full compensation of the effort, but the presenter can also have some welcome publicity effect.
+The obtained honorarium – if there is one at all – is usually not a full compensation for the effort, but the presenter can also have some welcome publicity effect.

 Advertisers may think about making their own webcasts or webinars, which is technically not so difficult; various software packages are available for such purposes.
 They may also be able to find competent speakers for such events.
-(I also occasionally do that for Laser Focus World; for example, I talked on photodiodes.)
+(I also occasionally do that for Laser Focus World; for example, I talked about photodiodes.)
 However, an essential function of the publisher is to get a large audience.
 Note that finding hundreds of interested participants for a specialized topic is not that easy.
 It is not impossible, however, as there are other methods, e.g. using social media advertising.
 You will find a hotter tip, however, at the end of this article.

-Another model is that a scientific or technical society (e.g. the IEEE Photonics Society) offers webinars only to their members; they can then be seen as incentives for registering as a society member, because they are publicly advertised but then require membership if one wants to see them.
+Another model is that a scientific or technical society (e.g. the IEEE Photonics Society) offers webinars only to their members; they can then be seen as incentives for registering as a society member because they are publicly advertised but then require membership if one wants to see them.

 Benefits for the Sponsors

-The sponsors can of course get various benefits.
+The sponsors can, of course, get various benefits.
 First of all, there is some publicity, with their names and company logos appearing around the webinar announcements.

 Products offered by the sponsor(s) may be mentioned somewhere in the presentation.
 There are even webinars where the title already indicates that some products will be advertised.
-That, however, can of course make it difficult to find a large audience.
+That, however, can, of course, make it difficult to find a large audience.
 After all, how many of us are keen to spend an hour or so just watching a long advertisement?
-Therefore, publishers and sponsors often hesitate to create a too strong link between the webinar presentation and some products.
-I think they are well advised to be careful; it may often serve their interests better e.g. to primarily spread useful information on a topic and maybe to have not more than a few hints that one could buy something related from the sponsors.
+Therefore, publishers and sponsors often hesitate to create too strong a link between the webinar presentation and some products.
+I think they are well advised to be careful; it may often serve their interests better, e.g. to primarily spread useful information on a topic and maybe to have not more than a few hints that one could buy something related from the sponsors.
 Although people may be quite satisfied with getting information which helps them in purchasing decisions, they need to be convinced that they are getting something useful, rather than being driven by other interests.

-Further, sponsors may find it useful to get the collected addresses of attendees, who appear to have some interest on a certain topic.
+Further, sponsors may find it useful to get the collected addresses of attendees, who appear to have some interest in a certain topic.
 The data might be amended with additional information collected elsewhere.
 However, the use of such data is increasingly limited by privacy regulations (see above).
 One might try to make the registration dependent on the consent to receive a company newsletter, for example, but people may not like that, and may anyway cancel that consent at the next opportunity.
 Furthermore, such artificial linkage may even be legally problematic.

 Are Sponsored Webinars Effective and Efficient?

-As for other advertising tools, one can say that webinars can be a quite good thing to do for a company, provided that it is made with a good plan for a suitable purpose and with a capable presenter, while in other cases it may not be worth the expenses.
+As for other advertising tools, one can say that webinars can be an excellent thing to do for a company, provided that it is made with a good plan for a suitable purpose and with a capable presenter, while in other cases it may not be worth the expenses.
 The core task is to identify a topic which allows one to present something useful for a wide audience.
 The intended economical effect – usually, following purchases of one's products – should be linked to the topic with a reasonable probability, but without compromising the usefulness for the target audience.
 I think that some webinars are well done in that respect and may well serve the purpose.

 To give you an idea how that can work, consider a webcast which explains a certain interesting application of technology, for which many should have some interest.
-So the message would not be “purchase laser product XY”, but rather “learn how to use lasers for YZ”.
+So, the message would not be “purchase laser product XY”, but rather “learn how to use lasers for YZ”.
 It may just be mentioned that such lasers are available from the sponsor.
 Even better, the sponsor may also offer help for realizing practical solutions.